top of page

 H succeeds in making the entire party vomit - except B as he has a special relationship with things aquatic

-B: Now at length we’re off for Turkey
+B: Now at length we’re off for Turkey!

 Cap: Aye - it’s a distinct possibility

-B: You know, Cap - since life at most a jest is - as philosophers allow - still to laugh by far the best is - then laugh on – as I do now
+B: You know, Cap - since life at most a jest is, as philosophers allow, still to laugh by far the best is - then laugh on, as I do now

-Cap: That’s the spirit my Lord - My first mate has a vast store of Shanties – I’ll fetch him
+Cap: That’s the spirit my Lord - my first mate has a vast store of Shanties - I’ll fetch him

-B(to his prostrated staff): Laugh at all things, Great and small things, Sick or well, at sea or shore; While we’re quaffing, Let’s have laughing– Who the devil cares for more?
+B(to his prostrated staff): Laugh at all things, Great and small things, Sick or well, at sea or shore; while we’re quaffing, let’s have laughing - who the devil cares for more?

-Bob, M and H: Quaffing?
+Bob, M and H(looking up from their buckets): Quaffing?

 Spirits revive - Byron of Byzantium and Cam of Constantinople lead the crew and passengers in a queasy rendition of ‘Here's to Swimming with Bow-Leggéd Women’